vijaykrishnamurthy-sport/Vijay/_pages/consulting.md

 *Research Consultant*
 **Sports Village Foundation**
-Work as a Consultant to build a scientifically researched sports program to address complex problems (literacy, healthcare) of under-priveleged children in Government schools.
+Work as a Consultant to build a scientifically researched program to address complex problems (literacy, healthcare) of under-priveleged children in Government schools.

 *Management Consultant*
 **Catalyst Management Services**